YasmeenVH/Plant_eV/README.md

 - Camera
 - Photoresistor (Qifei) - unit = binary (0 is off 1 is on)
 #### 1.1.1 CO2 and VOC sensor - Enabling I2C Protocol
-The I2C protocol needs to be enabled for the CO2 and VOC sensor to work.
-The first step is to enable the IC2 port.
+The I2C protocol needs to be enabled for the CO2 and VOC sensor to work.// The first step is to enable the IC2 port.
 ```python
 sudo raspi-config